autobib/autobib/README.md

 - The interface may change without warning in unexpected ways.

 On the other hand, Autobib is currently usable, and you are welcome to try it out with these caveats in mind.
-Please report any issues in the [issue page](https://github.com/autobib/autobib/issues).
+Please report any issues in the [issues page](https://github.com/autobib/autobib/issues).

 # Autobib

 Autobib is a command-line tool for managing bibliographic records.
 Unlike other bibliography management tools such as [Zotero](https://www.zotero.org/) or [JabRef](https://www.jabref.org/), Autobib aims to be a lower-level tool for providing an interface between *local records*, *remote records*, and *bibliographic records associated with a project*.

 Moreover, Autobib is designed with first-class support for [BibTeX](https://en.wikipedia.org/wiki/BibTeX).

 ## Installation

 Currently, the best way to install Autobib is to have the [rust toolchain](https://www.rust-lang.org/tools/install) installed on your device and run
 ```bash
 cargo install --git https://github.com/autobib/autobib.git
 ```

 ## Basic usage

 In order to see all of the commands available to Autobib, run
 ```bash
 autobib help